Gotse Delchev, Blagoevgrad Province: 1944–1989

 After the Bulgarian coup d'état of 1944, the newly established government started a major persecution of people who were in any way affiliated to the former fascist government and its local authorities.
 Many people were arrested and some of them were executed without legal process; others were sentenced to death by the special People's Court.
 Many of the detainees were imprisoned for life or given different terms.
 Some of the accused were declared "missing" and never reappeared.
 Thus, many supporters or members of IMRO were persecuted.
 Many of them fled abroad.

 In 1951, Nevrokop was renamed after the revolutionary Gotse Delchev.

 In the following years, agriculture remained the main source of income due to the fertility of arable land and the favorable climate in the Gotse Delchev hollow.
 Cooperative farming was enforced, and after 1971, the land was fully nationalized.
 Food, wood, and tobacco processing industries were developed, and most of the yield from the area was processed there.
 Plants for FM radio transmitters, parts for tower cranes, plastic goods, zippers, and clothing were also built.

 The road system of the region suffered from lack of repair, and improvement and transportation became long and expensive.
 Railroad were never planned or built.
 Distances from Blagoevgrad and Sofia and the difficult roads in the winter led to further isolation of Gotse Delchev.
 The closed border with Greece and the special admission controls contributed to this process.
 The town lost its previous importance and even the seat of the Nevrokop Metropolitan Orthodox bishop was transferred to Blagoevgrad.

-Most recent history after 1989
+1989–present

 After the change of political system in 1989, the restitution of property, and the privatization of state-owned industries, the economy of Gotse Delchev became reshaped, especially in the area of agriculture.
 Most of the assets of mechanized farming were lost.
 Arable land was divided into small pieces, much of which went uncultivated and became deserted.
 Some industrial projects were closed or worked at a minimal rate.
 In recent years, heavier industries were abandoned, but light industries and processing factories have bloomed.
 After the opening of a new border crossing point between Gotse Delchev and Drama, Greece in 2005, the town gained new importance.
 Roads leading to the region have been repaired and improved.